cryptic-resolver/cr.rb/README.md

 The aim of this project is to:

-1. make cryptic things clear
+1. Make cryptic things clear
-2. help maintain your own personal knowledge base
+2. Help maintain your own personal knowledge base

 rather than

-- record the use of a command, for this you can refer to [tldr], [cheat] and so on.
+- Record the use of a command, for this you can refer to [tldr], [cheat] and so on.

 <br>

-<a name="default-dictionaries"></a>
+<a name="official-dictionaries"></a>
 ## Default dictionaries

 You can override the default dicts by using a [config file](#config-file).